Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 Night Sky Programs

-The park also offers night sky programs.
+The park offers a spectacular night sky program.
 Once it gets dark, visitors can take a guided tour with a park ranger.
-Depending on the time of year, there are scheduled night sky walks to explore with a ranger.
+Depending on the time of year, there are scheduled night sky walks.

 The night sky programs are first-come, first-serve.

 Driving to the cave feels like you’re going to the middle of nowhere (literally).
-Carlsbad Caverns is actually 25-30 minutes southwest of the town of Carlsbad, New Mexico.
+Carlsbad Caverns is 25-30 minutes southwest of Carlsbad, New Mexico.
 Take US-180 W out of town to White’s City.
 Turn off the highway and follow a 7-mile drive to the visitor center.

 Since it is a national park, the roads are well-marked.